ghazalerfani/Data-Visualization-Portfolio/WomeninEngineering_GhazalErfani.md

 ### Implemented Changes to Address the Identified Issues
 1. Added titles to each section to make flow clear.
 Make sure the title for actions at the bottom makes clear that they apply to anyone working in engineering and technology (not just females).
+2. Added total value to first visualization.
-2. Added Growth Rate to 'Engineering Undergraduate Enrollment" and "Higher Education Engineering Degrees Awarded" to make the growth rate over time more clear.
+3. Added Growth Rate to 'Engineering Undergraduate Enrollment" and "Higher Education Engineering Degrees Awarded" to make the growth rate over time more clear.
-3. Added some statistics in description around percentage of female who work in engineering/technology industry compared to all females in the workforce and all females in STEM to give more context around women in the workforce before diving into specifics around engineering.
+4. Added some statistics in description around percentage of all female in the workforce to give more context around women in  the engineering workforce compared to all women in the workforce.
-4. Added links to 'Serve' and 'Share' actions towards bottom of page to make these more actionable.
+5. Updated actions towards bottom of page to make these more understandable and actionable and ensure that links are clear.

 ### [Latest Draft of Final Project](https://preview.shorthand.com/FLPpFqqoAyeGy3xj)